tkimhofer/tkimhofer/README.md

 ### 📦 On GitHub
 Most of what’s public here reflects academic and open development efforts.
-> Many recent projects are proprietary or developed under NDA and are not publicly visible.
+> Many recent projects are proprietary and are not publicly visible.

 ### 🤝 Freelance & Collab
 Into smart tools, lean builds, and real-world impact?